boefraty74/todelete_TutorialFunnelPlot/README.md

 * Now edit _"src\visual.ts"_ file.

 It is a typeScript.
 You may find this part a little confusing, escpecially if you are not familiar with JavaScript / TypeScript.
-Don't worry it is possible just to follow the example as template.
+Don't worry it is possible just to use the example as template.

 To follow the changes in TypeScript, search for the commented blocks: